 Superguns come in all shapes and sizes (and prices) – some are large metal boxes, some are tiny bare PCBs, some are built into big arcade sticks and hidden from sight.
 The main thing is they all do the same job – providing the inputs and outputs JAMMA (explanation further down the page) arcade games need to work at home.
 If there’s one thing you remember from this article, please let it be this: A higher price doesn’t necessarily equate to a better supergun.
 I’ve owned £300 “beasts” of superguns hand-built by specialist retailers (now closed) that in truth did nothing the £25 one I bought off eBay years ago (pictured just below) and sling in a drawer when it’s not in use doesn’t do just as well.
 There is a middle ground to be found between these two extremes – there are some nice fully featured examples in smart acrylic cases for around the £80 mark – but the main thing is you buy the one that suits your needs and if, like me, you just want the thing with the stick-stuff-in-here bits and a few arcade-magic-comes-out-here ports, then that’s all you need to buy.

-Supergun video outputs tend to come in S-Video/RGB SCART/component varieties (some also have composite, although personally speaking that’s not going to be a great way to play an arcade game) and really, you want whichever of those three is compatible with the set you’re planning on using.
+Supergun video outputs tend to come in S-Video/RGB SCART/component varieties (some also have composite, although if you ask me that’s not going to be a great way to experience an arcade game) and really, you want whichever of those three is compatible with the set you’re planning on using.
 Inputs willing, you can even use a supergun on an LCD TV if you like, and if that happens to be the biggest and best set in your house and it’s located in the comfiest place in the building then I would absolutely recommend playing your arcade games on that over anything else – yes, even without an external upscaler.
 A previous LCD HDTV of mine gave a beautifully crisp and sharp arcade image without any outside help (the less said about the “upgrade” we bought a few years later the better).
 CRT TVs are lovely, bulky, heavy, expensive, and increasingly unreliable – don’t tie yourself up in knots trying to get one if you don’t already have one.
 Any concerns you may have about refresh rates and resolutions are by and large not something to worry about, as it was always in an arcade game’s best interests to be as broadly compatible and as widely used as possible, so unless you have dreams of owning some unusual hardware – a vector-based game, for example – you’re unlikely to run into any issues.

 Sound is usually handled separately through a standard phono socket, allowing you to plug in your own speakers or even a pair of headphones.
 If I remember correctly (and I might not) the reason for this is that audio tends to come out “raw” – arcade-loud and unconcerned with the frailty of whatever it’s heading for – and built-in TV speakers aren’t necessarily designed to handle that and could become permanently damaged in the process, so don’t try to be clever and work around this apparent limitation unless you’re absolutely certain your supergun’s been designed with this in mind.

 Most of the superguns I’ve come across that aren’t built into a big arcade stick take either standard Neo Geo sticks (or the CD’s joypads, as they’re functionally identical), Mega Drive controllers, or leave you with a neat row of spaces to connect the wires coming from a handmade stick.
 There are plenty of pre-made alternatives and convertors out there that’ll let you use SNES, Saturn, or even modern USB-powered controllers too, so pick whichever suits you and the games you want to play best.
 I went with Neo Geo as I’m fond of the stick and I had no intention of grabbing any of Capcom’s six button games (so “missing out” on the additional wiring needed for those didn’t matter), but if there’s something else you’d rather use, go for that instead.
-There’s no “right” here, especially not when we’ve all seen the absolute state of some commercial arcade cabinets – just having all the buttons working is a vast improvement in some cases.
+There’s no “right” here, especially considering the absolute state of some commercial arcade cabinets – just having all the buttons present and working is a vast improvement in some cases.

 Also, you definitely don’t want your first few games to be something that requires a custom input – think steering wheels, light guns, banana-shaped analogue sticks, and similar – unless you’re going the whole hog and buying a dedicated cabinet.
 Keep your first dives into this exciting niche simple and then expand as your comfort/interest does, there’s no rush.